 Take a journey with us.
 McMenamins handcrafts beer, wine, cider and spirits and hosts hundreds of events each year.
 See us in action:

 What began as a small pub in southeast Portland, has grown into a Pacific Northwest staple, with revenues exceeding $200MM annually.
 Mike and Brian McMenamin completed many successful historic renovations over the years, including:

 Commitment to SustainabilitySince McMenamins’ early days, recycling, preventing energy waste and promoting energy savings have been a part of everything the company does, with a goal of preserving the beautiful Pacific Northwest region.
 Overseen by two environmental coordinators, McMenamins’ recycling efforts include:

 Visit here for more details on McMenamins’ recycling and composting efforts.

 Another unique aspect to McMenamins?
-Its ability to foster a sustainable, closed-loop system.
+The fostering of a sustainable, closed-loop system.
 With expansive gardens at Edgefield and Grand Lodge, the company uses ingredients grown onsite in seasonal menu offerings, handcrafted beverages, distillery products and more.

 Commitment to Equality McMenamins is an Equal Opportunity Employer and strives to promote equity by being inclusive in regards to hiring practices and welcoming patrons.
 McMenamins collaborates with organizations like Partners in Diversity to improve hiring-related outreach to communities of color.
 In addition, the company donates to Urban League chapters and other non-profits supporting the empowerment of people of color.
 McMenamins sponsors the monthly Race Talks series, whose mission is to support interracial and cross-cultural communication and relationships.
 They are committed to the support and inclusion of all people for the long term.